mk-pmb/flatten-js/README.md

 # flatten

-A tiny utility to flatten arrays of arrays (of arrays, etc., recursively) into a single array of non-arrays.
+A tiny utility to flatten arrays of arrays (of arrays, etc., recursively, infinitely or to an optional depth) into a single array of non-arrays.

 ## example: